tusharshahrs/pulumi-homelab/azure-py-functions/README.md

     The command updates and persists the value to the local `Pulumi.dev.yaml` file.
 You can view or edit this file at any time to effect the configuration of the current stack.

+1. Azure Python Function Zip file
+   The applications settings configure the app to run on Python3 deploy the specified zip file to the Function App.
+The app will download the specified file, extract the code from it, discover the functions, and run them.
+We’ve prepared this [zip](https://github.com/tusharshahrs/demo/blob/main/content/lab/pulumi/azure-native/python/app/HelloWithPython.zip) file for you to get started faster, you can find its code [here](https://github.com/tusharshahrs/demo/tree/main/content/lab/pulumi/azure-native/python/app).
+The code contains a single HTTP-triggered Azure Function.

 1. Run `pulumi up` to preview and select `yes` to deploy changes:

     ```